Creating and importing projects

 - Created a project that builds and runs in the cloud.

-- Copied an existing local project to build and run in the cloud.
+- Built and run an existing project in the cloud.

 To understand more about how you can use project templates in Codewind, including using pre-supplied templates and creating your own, see Working with templates.